dantreiman/convolving-automaton/README.md

 It is the fastest implementation of SmoothLife to date thanks to the parallel FFT shader inspired by [GPU FFT, J.R.
 Frisvad 2009](http://www2.compute.dtu.dk/pubdb/views/publication_details.php?id=5771).

+For more info about using or contributing, check the [FAQ](https://github.com/dantreiman/convolving-automaton/wiki)!

 ## Motivation

 The end goal of this project is to automate the search for cellular automata with certain properties.